rongjincs/rongjincs.github.io/_pages/dria.md

 ---
 title: ""
-permalink: /drds/
+permalink: /dria/
 author_profile: true
 ---
 <h3>Welcome!</h3>
-The <i>Digital Realities & Data Science (DRDS)</i> group makes digital reality systems and harnesses digital data to develop algorithmic and machine learning solutions to enhance decision-making across various systems.
-We conduct research projects in virtual reality, augmented reality, 3D simulation, serious games, multimedia systems, machine learning, data mining, and computer vision.
-Our projects have applications to STEM training and education, clinic treatment, and online social networks.<br>
+The <i>Digital Realities & Immersive Analytics (DRIA)</i> lab makes digital reality systems and harnesses various types of data to develop algorithmic and machine learning solutions to investigate how these new technologies support analysis and decision-making.
+We conduct research projects in augmented/virtual reality, 3D simulation, visualization, serious games, multimodal interactions, machine learning, artificial intelligence, and computer vision.
+Our projects have applications to STEM training and education, clinic treatment, user behavior, and social good in online social networks.<br>
 <br>
 &#9734; CSUF students: please feel free to contact me if you are interested in doing a research project or an independent study in the lab.